In this episode, we discuss the origins of Svelte as well as why should you give it a try if you haven't already.

 Meet our host, OpenReplay:

-OpenReplay is an open-source session replay tool focused on front-end developers.
+OpenReplay is an open-source session replay suite, built for developers and self-hosted for full control over your customer data.
 If you're looking for a way to understand how your users interact with your application, check out OpenReplay.

 Um, but I'd say the biggest difference, like I mentioned is the fact that it's a compiler.
 It only runs at build time.
 It's not like Vue or React where you could include Vue or React as a script tag in the browser and use it that way.
 You have to have a build step with Svelte.
 Um, which some would see as a downside, but really because it's a compiler, you know, you have that really small output, which is, uh, a big factor.
 You know, the hello world was felt is less than three kilobytes.
 Whereas if you, if you take something like react.Fernando Doglio: